mikemaccana/powershell-profile/README.md

 Powershell 6.2 includes PSReadline, which provides history with up/down arrows, ctrl left and right to move between words, and other useful keybindings you'll know from bash.

-After install, make a shortcut to `"C:\Program Files\PowerShell\6\pwsh.exe" -nologo` and pin that to your taskbar.
-The `-nologo` makes Powershell skip some boring startup messages.

 ### For a decent, tabbed terminal

 #### Tabbed terminals that work now